-A small water-resistant duffel is the perfect daypack for the beach or for boat trips to remote surf spots.
+A small water-resistant duffel like the Migrate Duffel 40L, which converts into a backpack, is the perfect daypack for the beach or for boat trips to remote surf spots.
 It will help keep your clothes and valuables dry and give you one less thing to worry about while you hunt for the perfect wave.

 #7.
 Surf Accessories

 While board rentals are ubiquitous, your specific brand of surf wax may not be.
-Pack a wax comb and surf wax for your destination’s specific water tempurature, a ding repair kit (solar easy fix kit) and soft surf racks if you plan to get around with a rental car.
+Pack a wax comb and surf wax for your destination’s specific water temperature, a ding repair kit (solar easy fix kit), and soft surf racks if you plan to get around with a rental car.

 #8.
 First Aid Kit

-Don’t count yourself out for the day because you forgot a band-aid.
+Don’t count yourself out for the day because you forgot a bandage.
 You can shell out for a pre-made professional version, or DIY at home before you leave.
-Don’t forget antiseptic wipes or wash, a sterile saline solution, an assortment of band-aids and bandages, waterproof tape, tweezers, and a painkiller.
+Don’t forget antiseptic wipes or wash, a sterile saline solution, an assortment of bandages, waterproof tape, tweezers, and a painkiller.